 The Burger-King wedding, attended by approximately 400 guests, took place July 17, 2015.
 The couple, and their wedding party, donned cardboard Burger King crowns for some of their photos and the groom and groomsmen wore Burger King t-shirts hidden under their formalwear.
 The guests sipped out of custom Mason jars bearing the Burger King logo during the reception.
 The sign in front of the local Burger King celebrated the Burger-King wedding as well, reading “Congratulations Ashley and Joel.”

-4. BK is Owned by a Canadian Donut Shop
+4. Burger King is Owned by a Canadian Donut Shop

 Burger King seems as American as, well, the hamburger, which was invented in the US around the turn of the century.
 But as of 2014, Burger King is actually a Canadian company.
 How did this happen?
 Burger King merged with Tim Hortons, an iconic Canadian coffee and donut shop, and both companies were consolidated under the Restaurant Brands International holding company, headquartered in Canada.